punitmahes/Twitter_Covid-APP/README.md

 # Twitter_Covid-APP
-This application shows you the resultant tweets for city and resource needed , sorted in decreasing order of date.
+This application shows you the resultant tweets for city and resource needed , sorted by the order of date.